Premium Number 8

 The features on the No. 8 would follow the type study with all the cutbacks that bled the quality to the point where the word “Premium” was a total misconception.
 From 1966 to around 1969, the tools were still being cast at the factory in both locations.
 By the start of 1970, the workers were gone from the Erving location and the foundry was shut down at Greenfield.
 This is when quality control also left the building.

-In 1968, Millers Falls catalog numbers could have the same catalog number for multiple tools, or a catalog number could end with a letter or even a fraction.
-At the same time a new technology was introduced to display small items on a card and hang them to display.
+In 1968, Millers Falls catalog numbers could have the same catalog number for multiple tools, or a catalog number could end with a letter, or even a fraction.
+At the same time a new technology was introduced to display small items on a card and hang them for display.
 The company wanted these new carded tools to end with the letter “C”, but there were already tools that ended in “C that were not carded tools.
 The solution was to rename any tool number that ended in a fraction, a letter or multiple catalog numbers by taking the base number and adding a two digit numeric dash number.
 By doing this rename, the carded tools in the catalog could now end in a “C”.
-To use an example, the No. 8, had five tools with the same base number in the catalog: No. 8, 8A, 8B, 8C, and a second No. 8.
-The new catalog numbers would be No. 8, 8-01, 8-02, 8-03, and 8-04.
-An example of changing a carded part in the catalog is the No. 633 nail set bundle.
+To use an example, the No. 8 had five tools with the same base number in the catalog: No. 8, 8A, 8B, 8C, and a second No. 8.
+The new catalog numbers would change these five tools to be references as the No. 8, 8-01, 8-02, 8-03, and 8-04.
+With this catalog change, the smooth sole No. 8 kept the same model number, but the corrugated version was now listed as the No. 8-03.
+With this catalog change, all carded tools can now end with a “C”.
+An example of a carded part in the catalog is the No. 633 nail set bundle.
 It was changed to the No. 633C.

-The cheek stamp for the No. 8CB was renamed 8-03-B. Remember, the “B” was only used on the cheek, it was never in the catalog to identify a part number.
+Remember, the “B” on the type 5 planes was only used on the cheek, it was never in the catalog to identify a part number.
+The cheek stamp for the corrugated plane changed from 8CB to 8-03-B.